gezelligheid/graph-colour/README.md

 	/**
 	* function to check whether the player has clicked on a vertex
 	* @param int[2] clickPosition - the coordinates of the player's click
+	* @param Vertex[] V - a list of all vertices
 	* @return int index - the index of the vertex that the player clicked, or else -1 if none was */

 	/**
 	* function to check whether the player has clicked on a colour in the selection box
 	* @param int[2] clickPosition - the coordinates of the player's click
+	* @param some representation of the colour selection box
 	* @return int index - the index of the colour in the selection box that was clicked, or else -1 if none was */